vishalkumar957039/container/BUILDING.md

     bin/container system start
     ```

-## Revert to the versioned Containerization package
+To revert to using the Containerization dependency from your `Package.swift`:

 1. Unset your `CONTAINERIZATION_PATH` environment variable, and update `Package.resolved`.